rithik-b/PlaylistLoaderPlugin/README.md

 This mod isn't a replacement for PlaylistCore and does not load songs that aren't locally available.
 Instead, it is for people who prefer a more lightweight mod for loading playlists in the game's native playlist UI.

 ## Features
-- Support for JSON custom playlists
+- Support for JSON & .bplist custom playlists
 - Loads custom playlists in the official playlists UI
 - Allows refreshing playlists using the "Refresh Playlists" button in the Mods tab